 Los Angeles resident, Jaime Catmull, was shocked when she found she’d been charged several overdraft fees of $30 each after a quick meal at McDonald’s.
 But she quickly found that a polite tone and simple request was all it took to save her almost $100 in fees.

-“All I did was call them up and ask to have the entire string of overdraft fees wiped off my bank account,” Catmull explained.
+“All I did was call them up and ask to have the entire string of overdraft fees wiped off my bank account,” Catmull said.
 “I made sure to ask nicely.
 They didn’t question me for an explanation at all, and waived every charge on the spot.”

 Typically, a simple phone call will suffice to get the fee waived.
 There’s no reason to unnecessarily waste your breath with a long and grueling explanation from the onset.
 Your initial request can be as simple as: